Florida’s 2018 election (won by Ron DeSantis for Governor and Rick Scott for Senate) was marred by breaches & a lack of transparency

-Scott maintained that there had been massive voter fraud during the midterm election in Broward and Palm Beach counties.
+Scott deflected concerns about Russian hacking by maintaining that there had been massive voter fraud (by individual voters) during the midterm election in Broward and Palm Beach counties.
 But his own election monitors disagreed with him, and an eighteen month investigation ended with no charges filed.

 Meanwhile, the Republican-led FBI had concealed Russia’s breach of Florida voter registration systems even from state officials.
 It came clean only after the Mueller report disclosed the breach in 2019.
 The FBI, in turn, told local lawmakers that it could not assess with certainly whether voter data had been changed.